Fulbright-Schuman European Union Affairs Program

 Please note that candidates with dual U.S./Spanish citizenship, or candidates who are residing in Spain at the time of application or anytime thereafter, are not eligible for the Fulbright Program in Spain.

 What is life like for Fulbrighters in Spain?

-According to the Organisation for Economic Co-operation and Development (OECD), Spain has the third highest life expectancy among the 38 OECD member countries at just above 83 years, and is ranked as the 8th safest country in which to live.
+According to the Organization for Economic Co-operation and Development (OECD), Spain has the fifth highest life expectancy among EU countries, at just above 80 years, and is ranked as the 8th safest country in which to live.
 In fact, 82% of Spanish citizens report that they feel safe walking alone at night.

 Spain has an excellent public transportation system.
 With its large-city public transport systems including metro networks, buses, and trains, it is very easy to get around cities in Spain or even across the country.

 If you plan to come to Spain with your family, you will love the child-friendly environment.
 Although the Commission cannot provide assistance with school placements, rest assured that there are many options for high-quality and bilingual education.
 In Spain there are public schools, private schools (religious and international), and semi-private (concertados).

 For more detailed information about Spain, please see the OECD's Spain profile.